daroczig/AWR.KMS/README.md

 [1] "foobar"
 ```

+## How can I encrypt data larger than 4KB?

+Use [envelope encryption](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping).
+In short, you can:

+* generate a new encryption key and store it only in memory for the next 2 steps
+* use this new encryption key to encrypt the data locally
+* encrypt the encryption key via KMS and store the encrypted key on disk along with the encrypted data
+* clean up the encryption key from memory
+* if you want to decrypt the data, decrypt the encrypted encryption key via KMS, than decrypt the data with the decrypted encryption key stored in memory

 ## What if I want to do other cool things with KMS and R?

 Writing wrapper functions around the Java SDK is very easy.
 Please open a ticket on the feature request, or even better, submit a pull request :)